LibreOffice/lots/README.md

 ```
 * `<UNO_PATH>` is the folder, where the LibreOffice executable is located (eg. /opt/libreoffice/program)

 Perform the following commands to download the sources and build the LibreOffice extension.
-Special dependencies of WollMux are hosted at [Bintray](https://bintray.com/wollmux/WollMux), which is already configured as maven repository in pom.xml

 ```
 git clone https://github.com/WollMux/WollMux.git